itsee-birmingham/standalone_collation_editor/README.md

 Python/Server Services
 ---

-To support the server side code packaged with the collation editor some urls are required to provide the connection between the python and the javascript.
+To support the server side code packaged with the collation editor some urls are required to provide the connection between the python and the JavaScript.
 The code required for each service should be minimal as they largely serve to pass data from the client side to the server side.

 ### Collation Service

 The collation service needs to respond to an ajax call from the ```doCollation()``` services function and start the collation process by initialising and calling the collation preprocessor.
 The preprocessor applies the regularisation rules, runs the collation with collateX using the provided settings and processes and formats the collateX export for display in the collation editor.

-All of the settings required are provided by the javascript.
+All of the settings required are provided by the JavaScript.
 They can be altered here if needed but in most cases that will not be necessary.

 The service needs to create a PreProcessor object using the data passed in the request as as options.configs.
 In should then call the process_witness_list function of that object using the data passed in the request as options.data.
 It should then return the output of this process as JSON or, if something goes wrong, an error message.